 SHOES: Although the components will vary by name and material, there are items found on a shoe built specifically for trail running that just make good sense.
 For starters, most shoes will contain an outsole that has a higher, denser “toe-kick.”
 Think along the lines of, “front of foot colliding with a protruding tree root.”
 Yes, it’s a protective measure.
 In addition, the lugs on the outsole will be configured differently than road shoes to give you better traction.
 Trust me, running fast downhill on wet rocks does not solely come from confidence in your abilities… In the midsole, most manufacturers will incorporate technology specifically designed to prevent against stone bruising and uneven landings on unforgiving surfaces.
 Phrases like “Ballistic Rock Shield” and “TerraHex Shock and Shear Absorption” were created because you will appreciate them.
 And, no, you will not find them needlessly fused into the midsole of a road shoe.
 Notably, for those familiar with pronation, you already know that your pronation tendencies dominate the road, track or treadmill.
 Keep in mind that on unpredictable single track trails, your pronation tendencies are, instead, often times dominated by the surface… If this logic does not resonate with you or if you are unsure of its meaning, ask someone at Big Peach for further explanation.
 Lastly, relative to the upper of a trail running shoe, there’s the ever-present option to practically customize the shoe for where you’ll be using it… If you’re going to be running through briars and thorny patches, an abrasion-resistant material just might make sense.
 Planning on a few stream crossings?
 Yes, there are waterproof and water-resistant options!
 Fortunately, just like road shoes, the intention of the upper is still to be breathable.

 HYDRATION: In its most basic form, trail running begs for longer jaunts and self-sufficiency.
 As such, staying hydrated becomes even more important and, yes, more challenging.
 With the advent of portable hydration systems that are hand-held, waist-based or shoulder-strapped, this task need not be impossible.
 The most important decisions lie in your personal preference as to how to transport your fluids and how much fluid you will need.
 Hand-held water bottles reek of simplicity.
 Yet, the total carrying capacity is sometimes limited (especially if you’re unwilling to commit each hand to Sherpa duties), and the incremental arm strength required is more than most think for extended periods of time.
 Waist-based systems present you a plethora of options when it comes to determining your total ounces necessary.
 There are two, three, four, six and eight bottle carriers.
-Additionally, different manufacturers create different size bottles (Fuel Belt bottles are 7 or 10 oz., Amphipod has 8 oz. and Nathan produces only 10 oz).
+Additionally, different manufacturers create different size bottles.
 Most belts also come with some kind of storage (for energy gels, keys, cell phone, etc.).
 These waist-based systems require less strength training than a handheld and usually have less “bounce” than the shoulder-strapped.
 Still, you have multiple bottles to manage.
 Relative to the shoulder-strapped models, the biggest asset is the total carrying capacity.
 Without question, if you believe you’ll need more than 40 oz., this is the way to go.
 At the same time, the fact that the fluids are being carried on your back makes for a somewhat bumpy transport and certainly for a pretty sweaty back… Also, even though you get loads of ounces, you better like what you put in the pack’s bladder because, unlike multiple bottle waist belts, you can’t prepare a variety of options (water, sports drink, etc.)With these basic tips in mind, you will be able to train comfortably.
 Dressing for success when you train will make you a success on race day!

 MISCELLANEOUS: Trail running equipment selection is almost as much fun as the sport itself.
 Do you want to try it at night?
 There are headlamps designed for just this use.
 Petzl and Nathan both make a quality, compact unit (for those of you still lost in the thought of such lunacy, yes, there are groups of people who enjoy running on an unpredictable single track trail at admirable speeds with only their headlamp guiding the way…).
 How about the prickly pathways, you ask.
 Find yourself some gaiters.
 These will attach to your shoes or wrap around your lower legs to protect you from the “nasties” that might otherwise claw you along the way… And while we’re talking about protecting the lower extremities, the idea of using compression socks or ankle support sleeves is a good one.
 Although the dangers of Atlanta traffic are absent on our trails, the prospect of turning an ankle is not… Lastly, don’t be afraid of technically-capable apparel with pockets placed in seemingly odd locations.
 You’ll appreciate the opportunity to stash some energy gels when you start doing longer runs.